BEV'S WINTER SLIPPERS

 of previous rnd.
 (24 sts)

-RND 3: Ch 2, make another dc in
+RND 3: Ch 2, make

 same st as ch 2, *dc in next 5 dc, 2 dc in next dc, repeat from * 2

-more times.
+around.
 Join.
 (27)

-RND 4 - 10: Ch 2, dc in same st, dc
+RND 4 - 10: Ch 2,

 in each dc around including the very last one.
 Join.
-(27 dc each
+(27 dc

 time)

-Row 11: (back of foot and heel)
+Row 11: (back of

-You are now going back and forth.
+You are now going back and forth on the 20 dcs.

-Row 12-17: Ch 2, dc in 2nd stitch
+Row 12-17: Ch 2, dc

-from hook and in each dc across, including the very last dc.
+from hook and in each dc across, including the very last dc

-Slip stitch the heel closed, matching stitch for stitch.
+stitch the heel closed, matching stitch for stitch.
 Cut yarn with

 Cuff